 Our Year 6 children are also involved in a pupil exchange with St Mark’s Primary School in Lambeth in London.
 The children visit each other’s schools in both the spring and summer terms.
-For rural children, to go to a school in an inner city environment can be an ‘eye-opener’, just as it can be for the children of St Mark’s travelling to the New Forest.
+For rural children, to go to a school in an inner-city environment can be an ‘eye-opener’, just as it can be for the children of St Mark’s travelling to the New Forest.
 The learning goes both ways.
 But what is heartening is seeing social and cultural barriers broken down, prejudices challenged and energetic and happy 10 year olds discovering common ground.
 That’s what a proper education is all about.

-Until now there has been no real education provision in Khe Nang, which is a very remote village near the border with Laos.
+Until now there has been no real education provision in Khe Nang, a very remote village near the border with Laos.
 We are very excited about building strong links between our two communities and a number of staff have recently returned from a first visit to Cambodia.

 Alongside academic excellence, at Walhampton we passionately believe that schools have a responsibility to develop children who are compassionate, kind and keen to serve the community.
-This vision is integral to the ethos of our school
+This vision is integral to the ethos of our school.

 Subscribe / latest articles and news from our schools